bit-dust/Scripts/Python/README.md

 #### Usage:
 * Renaming Files:
 Right click on the selected files that you want to rename (you can include folders).
-Open the context menu and click in Scripts->Renamer.
+Open the context menu and click in **Scripts->Renamer**.
 Simple window will be opened and write in it the new name for the files.
 * Renaming Folder content:
 Right click on a folder, go to Scripts->Renamer.
 Simple window will be opened and write in it the new name for the folder files.